Normální zobrazení

 Netflix shows rarely get a second season, so mercurial is the streamer with its big-budget gambles.
 So it’s a rare treat to learn that not only is Squid Game’s second season now set to hit screens of all sizes this holiday season, but a third (and final) season will be released in 2025.

-• UK retailer GAME says it isn’t ending physical game and hardware sales in-store [Update]Michael Beckwith
+UK retailer GAME says report of it ending physical game sales are “categorically not true”

 UPDATE: GAME has called claims of it ending in-store physical game sales "categorically not true" in a statement to Eurogamer.
 The retailer assured it would continue to support the physical games market, and keep selling boxed games and hardware.
 Our original story follows below...
 For years, GAME was my go-to store for buying video games.
 I would run in every time I passed by as a kid, and getting to peruse it for new and old titles was always so exciting, even more so when my parents agr